Caspian tiger: Conservation

+In 1938, Tigrovaya Balka was the first protected area in Tajikistan established in the lower reaches of Vakhsh River between the Panj and Kofarnihon Rivers; it was apparently the last refuge of the Caspian tiger.
+A tiger was seen there in 1958.

 After 1947, tigers were legally protected in the Union of Soviet Socialist Republics.

 In Iran, Caspian tigers had been protected since 1957, with heavy fines for shooting.
 In the early 1970s, biologists from the Department of Environment searched several years for Caspian tigers in the uninhabited areas of Caspian forests, but did not find any evidence of their presence.

 In captivity

 A tiger from the Caucasus was housed at Berlin Zoo in the late 19th century.
+A tigress caught in Turkestan was presented to London Zoo on 12 December 1885.
 DNA from a tiger caught in northern Iran and housed at Moscow Zoo in the 20th century was used in the genetic test that established the Caspian tiger's close genetic relationship with the Siberian tiger.
+This tigress lived from 1924 to 1942 and was presented to the Soviet ambassador in Iran.
+Another tigress kept at Tierpark Hagenbeck in Hamburg between 1955 and 1960 was probably the last Caspian tiger in captivity.
+An individual was born in Brookfield Zoo Chicago on 7 May 1935 and was still living on 1 January 1948.

 Reintroduction project

 Stimulated by recent findings that the Siberian tiger is the closest relative of the Caspian tiger, discussions started as to whether the Siberian tiger could be appropriate for reintroduction into a safe place in Central Asia, where the Caspian tiger once roamed.
 The Amu Darya delta was suggested as a potential site for such a project.
 A feasibility study was initiated to investigate if the area is suitable, and if such an initiative would receive support from relevant decision makers.
 A viable tiger population of about 100 animals would require at least 5000 km2 of large tracts of contiguous habitat, with rich prey populations.
 Such habitat is not currently available, and cannot be provided in the short term.
 The proposed region is therefore unsuitable for the reintroduction, at least at the current stage.

 While the restoration of the Caspian tiger has stimulated discussions, the locations for the tiger have yet to become fully involved in the planning.
 But through preliminary ecological surveys it has been revealed that some small populated areas of Central Asia have preserved natural habitat suitable for tigers.

+In autumn 2023, two captive tigers from the Netherlands had arrived at the Ile-Balkhash Nature Reserve in Kazakhstan, and another three to four tigers are expected to be introduced from Russia.